trusthemind/cartiera-be/PRIVACY&POLICY.md

 Marketing and Communications
 Performance of a contract with you
 Necessary to comply with a legal obligation
-Necessary for our legitimate interests (to keep our records updated and to study how customers use our Services) Consent
-To administer and protect our business and this website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data)
+Consent
 Identity
 Contact
 Technical
-Necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise)
-Necessary to comply with a legal obligation
-To deliver relevant website content and advertisements to you and measure or understand the effectiveness of the advertising we serve to you which includes ‘profiling’ to evaluate certain characteristics about you (nb this does not produce any legal effects or similarly significant effects).
-Identity
-Contact
-Profile
-Usage
 Marketing and Communications
 Technical
-Necessary for our legitimate interests (to study how customers use our Services, to develop them, to grow our business and to inform our marketing strategy)
-Consent.
 To use data analytics to improve our website, Services, marketing, customer relationships and experiences Technical
 Usage
-Necessary for our legitimate interests (to define types of customers for our Services, to keep our website updated and relevant, to develop our business and to inform our marketing strategy)
 To make suggestions and recommendations to you about Services that may be of interest to you Identity
 Contact